tudborg/notes.typ/notes.typ

 - Orange #note[A Color]
 - Blue #note[A Color]
-// Notice that the "Citation needed" get's a new index
+// Notice that the "Citation needed" gets a new index
 // because we've re-used it since we printed the initial "Citation needed"
 - All colors are great #note[Citation needed]
 #notes()